top of page

 1. Automated Insulin Delivery with SmartAdjust™ Algorithm

-The OmniPod 5 introduces the SmartAdjust™ algorithm, a major upgrade from the OmniPod DASH.
-This algorithm lives directly on the pod and works in real-time.
-It communicates continuously with a compatible Continuous Glucose Monitor (CGM), predicting your glucose levels 60 minutes ahead.
-Based on this data, it adjusts insulin delivery automatically—either increasing, decreasing, or pausing it to try and keep you in your target range.
-In theory, this should mean less high and lows to worry about... and a better night's sleep!
+The Omnipod 5 features the SmartAdjust™ algorithm, a notable upgrade from the previous Omnipod DASH.
+This innovative algorithm operates directly on the pod and communicates continuously with a compatible Continuous Glucose Monitor (CGM).
+It predicts glucose levels up to 60 minutes ahead, allowing it to automatically adjust insulin delivery.
+This means it can increase, decrease, or pause insulin to help keep blood sugar within your target range.
+In theory, this should reduce the number of highs and lows to worry about, leading to better overall management—and a more restful night’s sleep!

-When you set up the pump, you give it your target blood glucose (Target BG).
-It's important to know is that this is the only setting you can change which will impact how the algorithm behaves.
-You can choose targets of 6.1, 6.7, 7.2, 7.8 or 8.3, and you can have up to 8 different targets programmed throughout your day.
+When you set up the pump, you specify your target blood glucose (Target BG).
+It's crucial to know that this setting is the only one influencing how the algorithm manages your doses.
+You can select target levels of 6.1, 6.7, 7.2, 7.8, or 8.3, with up to 8 different targets programmed for various times of the day.

-During setup you'll also give it Correct Above values, Insulin to Carb ratio, Correction Factor, Duration of Insulin action, and Reverse Correction.
-These are used for the Smart Bolus calculator, but do not affect any automatic actions taken by the algorithm (again, only the Target BG affects this).
+During the setup, you’ll also configure values for Correct Above, Insulin to Carb ratio, Correction Factor, Duration of Insulin action, and Reverse Correction.
+These configurations help with the Smart Bolus calculator but do not influence the algorithm’s automatic adjustments—only the Target BG does.

 2. Cloud Connectivity

-Also new with the release of Omnipod 5 will be its cloud capability.
-Unlike the Omnipod DASH, which doesn’t upload data to any online logbook, the Omnipod 5 will automatically upload your data to the cloud.
-This not only simplifies data sharing with your healthcare team but also provides you with valuable insights into your diabetes management.
-No more hunting for that specific cable the night before your appointment to upload your data.
+With Omnipod 5, cloud connectivity is a new feature that many users will appreciate.
+Unlike the Omnipod DASH, which doesn’t sync data to an online platform, the Omnipod 5 will automatically upload your data to the cloud.
+This action simplifies data sharing with your healthcare team and offers valuable insights into your diabetes management.
+No longer will you have to hunt for that specific cable the night before your appointment to upload your data!

 3. The Controller